Mapxus/mapxus-map-sample-android/README.md

 We highly recommend using the latest stable version of Android Studio to open this project.

+Since the AGP version is 7.2.1, please use java 11 to build this project.

 Before running this project, please create the **secret.properties** file in the project root directory and fill in the application appid and secret in the following format:

 	appid=